 Data is fundamental to automated decision-making, and sits at the heart of its ethical and practical challenges.
 These range from well-known problems with bias and privacy to complexities of data ownership and flows across devices and national borders.

-- An algorithm used to assign A-Level grades during COVID-19, is accused of
+- An algorithm used to assign school grades during COVID-19 is accused of

-- Driverless vehicles unable to ‘see’ and avoid kangaroos because they
+- Driverless vehicles are unable to ‘see’ and avoid kangaroos because they

 were designed in Europe and trained with data about animals like moose.

 - Photos people posted online for social purposes have been collected by a

 company that markets facial recognition technology to the police.